alexrintt/lichess.dart/README.md

 ## Lichess API Wrapper for Dart

-Shiro is a Dart wrapper for [Lichess API](https://lichess.org/api).
+Shirou is a Dart wrapper for [Lichess API](https://lichess.org/api).
 This Dart package handles API calls and data classes.
 This package does **not** handle authentication.